-This course will provide the advanced knowledge and skills to undertake sound applied clinical research in healthcare.
+This program will provide the advanced knowledge and skills to undertake sound applied clinical research in healthcare.

 Applied Clinical Research at Western

-Successful completion of this course provides an articulation pathway into higher level research qualifications offered at Western.
-Students who successfully complete this course may transfer into the Graduate Diploma in Primary Health Care.
+Successful completion of this program provides an articulation pathway into higher level research degrees offered at Western.
+Students who successfully complete this program may transfer into the Graduate Diploma in Primary Health Care.

 Fees and delivery